alibaba-aero/technical-interview/backend/dotnet/questions/async-concurrency-threading.md

 	* ConcurrenctQueue
 	* Channels
 * Async & Task Internals
-	* How many threads at least needed to run an async task?
+	* At least, how many threads are needed to run an async task?
 	* GetAwaiter().GetResult() vs .Result
 	* Task vs ValueTask
 	* Task.WhenAll & Task.WhenAny
-	* Why `async void` is bad?
-When we have to use them?
+	* Why is `async void` bad?
+When do we have to use it?
 	* Task.Run
 		* What does it do?
 		* Does Task.Run() create a new Thread?!